 The most common types of credit cards with annual fees are high-end rewards cards (especially the travel variety), business credit cards, credit cards for bad credit, and rewards cards for people with fair or limited credit.
 The more perks offered or the more risk there is for the issuer, the more likely there is to be an annual fee.

-But not all credit cards have annual fees.
+Not all credit cards have annual fees.
 There are hundreds of no annual fee credit cards available.
 And some annual fees are a lot bigger than others.
 They can range from $25 to $550 and up, depending on the card.
 Some will also waive the fee for the first year.
 When a card does have an annual fee, that fee is automatically charged to your account once a year.
 The first fee will be charged to your first month’s credit card statement.

 Whether or not a credit card has an annual fee shouldn’t be the only factor you consider when shopping for a card.
 That’s because whether an annual fee is worth paying depends on what you get in return and what other options are available.
 You can learn more below.